okta/okta-developer-docs/packages/@okta/vuepress-site/code/vue/okta_vue_sign-in_widget/index.md

 ### `/login/callback`

 The component for this route (LoginCallback) comes with `@okta/okta-vue`.
-It handles token parsing, token storage, and redirecting to a protected page if one triggered the login.
+It handles token parsing, token storage, and redirecting to a protected page if one triggered the sign in.

 ### Connect the Routes